SwapnanilMukherjee/handwritten-text-recognition/README.md

 # Handwritten Text Recognition and Key Concept Extraction
 ##### Please read till the *END* of this file *BEFORE* executing any code.
-Please go through [this presentation](https://docs.google.com/presentation/d/1-ginbtvXUrmazReuxvKHM15HubOe625BQqj9Zs-IFuk/edit?usp=sharing) for a deep dive into the problem statement, datasets, methods etc. Thanks.
+Go through [this presentation](https://docs.google.com/presentation/d/1-ginbtvXUrmazReuxvKHM15HubOe625BQqj9Zs-IFuk/edit?usp=sharing) for a deep dive into the problem statement, datasets, methods etc. Thanks.

 For running the code in this repository, using a virtual environment is strongly recommended.
 The codebase was developed on Python 3.8.5.
 Install the following packages in the virtual environment-
  - pandas